Main Events calendar should include non-public events that user has access to

 Part of the issue may be that few people have created public events; Matt and I see them when logged in as super admins.
 It does appear that the "fullcalendar" view on the Events tab (as opposed to the calendar view within specific groups) doesn't include non-public events.
 Ray, do you recall whether we originally built this feature?
 I don't see obvious in the codebase that would cause items from private groups (of which the user is a member) to be included in calendar queries.
 If this is the limiting factor, we may have to build this as a feature request for an upcoming release.

-#3 Updated by Raymond Hoh about 2 years ago
+#3 Updated by Raymond Hoh over 2 years ago

 Ray, do you recall whether we originally built this feature?
 I don't see obvious in the codebase that would cause items from private groups (of which the user is a member) to be included in calendar queries.